 Funded entitlement to childcare is a government scheme, which allows some 2-year-olds to attend education or childcare settings in Doncaster.
 Children can attend a setting for a maximum of 15 hours over 38 weeks.
 That’s a total of 570 hours per year in which your child could be having fun, learning and making friends.
 Find out more below...don't miss out!

-How will I know if I am eligible to receive 15 hours free childcare for my two year old?
+How will I know if I am eligible to receive 15 hours funded childcare for my two year old?

 - Income Support

 - income-based Jobseeker’s Allowance (JSA)

 - Universal Credit, and your household income is £15,400 a year or less after tax, not including benefit payments

 - child tax credits, and your household income is £16,190 a year or less before tax